sagemath/sage/src/doc/en/developer/github.rst

 .. _section-github-stopgaps:

-The stopgap
+The Stopgap
 ===========

 When Sage returns wrong results, an issue and a PR should be created:

-- A "stopgap" issue with all available details.
+- A stopgap issue with all available details.
-- A "stopgap" PR (e.g. :issue:`12699`)
+- A stopgap PR (e.g. :issue:`12699`)

 The stopgap PR does not fix the problem but adds a warning that will be printed whenever anyone uses the relevant code, until the problem is